Right to a binding deadline

 The specialist health service will base the deadline on the Directorate of Health's priority guides.
 These guides state the recommended maximum deadlines for different medical conditions and diagnoses assessed at group level.
 Nevertheless, all referrals are assessed individually, so the waiting time for the start of investigations or treatment will vary from patient to patient.

-The statutory deadline must not be governed by the capacity of the specialist health service.
-The waiting time for healthcare may depend partly on the capacity at the treatment centre, but must nevertheless be both justifiable and within the deadline.
+The statutory deadline for commencement must not be determined by the capacity of the specialist health service.
+The waiting time for healthcare may nevertheless partly depend on the capacity of the treatment centre.
+The waiting time must in any case be both justifiable and always set within the deadline.

 What should you do if you disagree with the deadline?